myconstellation/constellation-packages/NetworkTools/README.md

 This package allow you to ping a network equipement, check if a port or port range is open, check an HTTP address, resolve DNS host, send Wake on LAN packet.

+You can also monitor your devices, web sites and services.

 ### MessageCallbacks
  - Ping(string host, int timeout = 5000) : Pings the specified host and return the response time.
  - CheckPort(string host, int port, int timeout = 5000) : Check a port's status by entering an address and port number above and return the response time.